thebaultyoann/Astrolabium-API/README.md

 # Astrolabium-API2

 ## Requirements
 Git \
 Docker

+If you already have those, you can skip the two first steps

 ## Installation Steps
 Install Git
-- Pull the project from GitHup Repository

 Install Docker

+- Pull the project from GitHub Repository
 - Run the YAML File

 ## Install Git